Rexpert/TNG_Statement_in_CSV/README.md

 <a id="run-python"></a>

 4. Download your TNG statement (which is named `tng_ewallet_transactions.pdf`) and locating it into a `pdf/` folder.
-By default, the program is designed to feed in the latest pdf with the fuzzy named: `*transactions*.pdf`
+By default, the program is designed to feed in the latest pdf with the fuzzy name matching `*transactions*.pdf`

 5. Run the [main.py](main.py)
     ```